Infernet Node

 All of these parameters can be configured via a single runtime config.json

 file.
-Read more about sane defaults and modifying this configuration for your own use cases in Node: Configuration.
+Read more about sane defaults and modifying this configuration for your own use cases in Configuration.

 System specifications